 Parenting is demanding.
 Aside from child-rearing, most parents also have to work, take care of the household, and get kids to and from after-school activities and sports commitments.
 And these days, many parents found themselves also acting as teachers.
-By the time dinner time rolls around, it can be tough to find the time and energy to produce a quality meal for your family.
+By the time dinner time rolls around, it can be tough to find the time and energy to learn how to meal prep, or produce a quality meal for your family.
 It’s essential to get a healthy dinner on the table for obvious reasons – nutrition and quality family time.
 If you’re struggling with what to make for dinner each night, don’t worry.
 We have five nutritious and straightforward weeknight meals that every busy parent should master to get you through the week.

 Fajitas are generally a crowd-pleasing dish.
 Usually, kids really enjoy the fact that they can build their own fajita with whatever toppings they like.
 This dish is interactive, nutritious, and delicious.
 What makes this recipe simple is the fact that you can cook all of the meats and veggies in the oven on a sheet pan rather than the typical smoke and sizzle that comes with preparing fajitas on the stovetop.
 This method saves on steps (cooking the meats and veggies together rather than separate) and dishes (using one pan for all of the ingredients), which means less work for you.
 Typically, this recipe serves four, but feel free to tweak it for the amount of food you need.
 Also, though the recipe below calls for chicken as the protein, feel free to substitute steak or shrimp, or leave the meats out altogether to make it a vegetarian dish.

 - 2 bell peppers (any color), seeded and cut lengthwise into thick slices

 - 1 small red or yellow onion, halved lengthwise and cut into thick slices

 - 1/2 pint cherry tomatoes, halved if very large